 To ensure that data is being tracked and reported correctly, covered buildings must have their energy and building data reviewed and verified every three years (beginning with the first time a building complies).

-NEW in 2017!
-The next year that your property is required to complete data verification is listed on the notification letter and email sent by the City in the spring.
+NEW in 2018!
+The next year that your property is required to complete data verification will be listed on the 2018 Covered Buildings List.
+It is also listed on the notification letter and email sent by the City in the spring.

 The ENERGY STAR Portfolio Manager Data Verification Checklist, signed by a trained individual whose professional license or training program credential is recognized by the City, serves as proof of data verification.